 6th December 2019: MHA sent to President, Delhi government recommendation rejecting Vinay’s mercy plea.

-18th December 2019: the Supreme Court rejected review petition, all four rape accused to be hanged.
-The court asked to wait for the copy of the SC judgement and then adjourned the hearing for January 7, 2020.
+18th December 2019: The Supreme Court rejected the review petition, all the four rape-accused finalized to be hanged.
+The court asked to wait for the copy of the SC judgment and then adjourned the hearing till January 7, 2020.

-17th January 2020: President Ram Nath Kovind rejected mercy plea of Mukesh; trial court issued death warrants again with execution date as of February 1, 2020 (6 am).
+17th January 2020: President Ram Nath Kovind rejected the mercy plea of Mukesh, the trial court issued death warrants again with the execution date as of February 1, 2020 (6:00 am).

-25th January 2020: Mukesh moved to SC against the rejection of mercy plea.
+25th January 2020: Mukesh moved to SC against the rejection of the mercy plea.

-29th January 2020: Akshay approached SC with a curative petition; SC rejected the plea of Mukesh challenging rejection of his mercy plea.
+29th January 2020: Akshay approached SC with a curative petition, SC rejected the plea of Mukesh questioning the rejection of his mercy plea.

-31st January 2020: SC dismissed a plea filed by Pawan seeking review of its order rejecting his juvenility claim; trial court postponed the execution of the black warrants till further order for a second time.
+31st January 2020: SC dismissed a plea filed by Pawan seeking review of its order rejecting his juvenile claim; the trial court postponed the execution of the black warrants until further order for a second time.

 1st February 2020: Centre moved Delhi HC against the trial court order.

-5th February 2020: Delhi HC dismissed Centre’s plea against the trial court order, says all four convicts have to be hanged together; it further directed the convicts to pursue all legal remedies within a week, failing which the authorities ordered to take action in accordance with law; President rejected the mercy petition of Akshay.
+5th February 2020: Delhi HC dismissed Centre’s plea against the trial court order, saying all four convicts have to be hanged together; it further directed the convicts to pursue all legal remedies within a week, failing which the authorities then ordered to take action in accordance with the law.

 6th February 2020: President rejected the mercy petition of Akshay.

-7th February 2020: Trial court dismissed Tihar’s plea seeking fresh date for execution of convicts.
+7th February 2020: Trial court dismissed Tihar’s plea seeking a fresh date for the execution of convicts.

 11th February 2020: Vinay moved to SC against mercy plea rejection; SC issued notices to all four death row convicts on Centre’s appeal against Delhi HC verdict.